 2. Contentsquare

 Contentsquare (👋 hello!) is the all-in-one experience intelligence platform used on over 1.3 million websites worldwide.
-Our flexible and scalable platform brings together 4 powerful analytics domains to give you a deep understanding of your customers’ whole online journey.
+Our flexible and scalable platform brings together 4 powerful analytics domains to give ecommerce teams a deep understanding of their customers' whole online journey, including the why behind every click, scroll, and exit.

 Experience Analytics: get a visual breakdown of how shoppers interact with your site, from clicks to scrolls, so you can optimize key elements that drive conversions